-Gordon Hayward had 26 points to lead seven Utah players who scored in double figures, and the Jazz eliminated the Clippers from the Western Conference playoffs with a 104-91 victory in Game 7 of a first-round series on Sunday at Staples Center.
+LOS ANGELES -- Gordon Hayward scored 26 points and collected eight rebounds to lead seven Utah players in double figures, and the Jazz eliminated the Los Angeles Clippers from the Western Conference playoffs with a 104-91 victory in Game 7 on Sunday at Staples Center.

 George Hill and Derrick Favors contributed 17 points apiece as the Jazz advanced to the second round, where they will meet the Golden State Warriors.
 Game 1 is Tuesday at Oracle Arena in Oakland, Calif.

-Favors also grabbed 11 rebounds before fouling out with 5:24 remaining.
-He filled a void left by Jazz center Rudy Gobert, who was also plagued by fouls.
+Favors also grabbed 11 rebounds before fouling out with 5:24 remaining to fill a void left by Jazz center Rudy Gobert, who also was plagued by fouls.
 Gobert finished with one point and four rebounds in 13 minutes.

-The Jazz used a third-quarter spurt to grab a double-digit lead and retained it for almost the rest of the game.
-A 3-pointer by Redick with 3:28 remaining closed the gap to 98-90, but the Clippers got no closer.
+The Jazz used a third-quarter spurt to grab a double-digit lead and retained it for almost the rest of the contest.
+A 3-pointer by J.J.
+Redick with 3:28 remaining closed the gap to 98-90, but the Clippers got no closer.

 A 10-0 run put the Jazz up 61-44 after a jumper by Hill with 6:48 left in the third quarter.
 They increased the margin to 71-50 after Favors tipped in a Hayward miss with 3:23 remaining.

 Clippers forward Paul Pierce played his final NBA game.
-He scored six points in 22 minutes.
+Pierce scored six points in 21 minutes.

-NOTES: The Jazz are 3-2 all time in Game 7 matchups, and the Clippers are 3-4. ...
+NOTES: The Jazz are 3-2 all-time in Game 7 matchups, while the Clippers are 3-4. ...
 Utah defeated Los Angeles for the third time in three postseason meetings.
-In the previous two, the Jazz prevailed two best-of-five series, winning 3-2 in 1992 and sweeping the Clippers in 1997. ...
-Game 2 between Golden State and Utah is Thursday at Oracle Arena in Oakland, Calif., before the series shifts to Vivint Smart Home Arena in Salt Lake City for Games 3 and 4 on Saturday and May 8.
+In the previous two meetings, the Jazz prevailed in a pair of best-of-five series, winning 3-2 in 1992 and sweeping the Clippers in 1997. ...
+Game 2 is Thursday at Oracle Arena in Oakland, Calif., before the series shifts to Vivint Smart Home Arena in Salt Lake City for Games 3 and 4 on Saturday and May 8.